-- Task - Given the premises of an argument, infer the target of its conclusion. - Motivation.
+- Task - Given the premises of an argument, infer (the target of) its conclusion.
+Only the target inference tackled in this work - Motivation.
 Humans often leave parts of arguments implicit.
-Particularly, conclusions often left out (Habernal and Gurevych, 2015) - Hypothesis - The conclusion target is related to the targets of the premises. - Data - iDebate.
+Pren Particularly, conclusions often left out (Habernal and Gurevych, 2015) - Hypothesis - The conclusion target is related to the targets of the premises. - Data - iDebate.
 2259 arguments (Wang and Ling, 2016) - Essays-c.
 2020 premise-conclusion arguments (Stab, 2017) - Essays-t.
-402 conclusion-thesis arguments (Stab, 2017) Each split into training, validation, and test set. - Approach in a nutshell (two complementary sub-approaches) - Either, rank identified premise targets by their representativeness. - Or, match generated target embedding with target knowledge base.
+402 conclusion-thesis arguments (Stab, 2017) Each split into training, validation, and test set - Two complementary approaches - Either, rank identified premise targets by their representativeness. - Or, match generated target embedding with target knowledge base.

-Target inference: Overall idea + Target identification
+Target inference in conclusion generation: Overall idea